-Stage One (10-16 November 2024) will focus only on submissions from "Folks New to MacQ"; that is, those whose works have never appeared in MacQueen's Quinterly (2020-2024), or in KYSO Flash (2014-2019).
+Stage One (1-7 February 2025; or will close as soon as 30 submission files have been received): will focus only on submissions from "Folks New to MacQ"; that is, those whose works have never appeared in MacQueen's Quinterly (2020-2025), or in her sister journal KYSO Flash (2014-2019).

-Stage Two (21-27 November 2024) will focus on Solicited Manuscripts (by invitation only).
+Stage Two (11-17 February 2025): will focus on Solicited Manuscripts (by invitation only).

 About MacQ:

-MacQueen's Quinterly is the updated name for the journal we published as KYSO Flash from Fall 2014 through Summer 2019, for a total of 12 online issues (with six annual printed anthologies).
+MacQueen's Quinterly is the updated name for the journal published as KYSO Flash from Fall 2014 through Summer 2019, for a total of 12 online issues (with six annual printed anthologies).
 Beyond the new name and a more frequent publication schedule, five times per year and only published online, our editorial focus at MacQ remains the same.
 (More about that below, under "What we're looking for" and "TIPs")

 Please send us previously uncurated literary works.
 That is, those which have not appeared in any curated collection, whether in print or online—such as anthologies, books, chapbooks, journals, magazines, newspapers, etc.